“It will all be better in the end, and if it is not better, it must not be the end yet.”

 She was slightly older than me.

 She had been kind enough to invite me to her party, and therefore I was obliged to go.
-The fact that she was not a close friend and sometimes gave me a vaguely uncomfortable feeling was not relevant, nor was my disinterest in the trivial games that seemed to very much interest the other kids.
+The fact that she was not a close friend and sometimes gave me a vaguely uncomfortable feeling, was not relevant to this duty, nor was my disinterest in the trivial games that seemed to very much interest the other kids.